jhgeorgi/Code-for-Orlando-Documentation/README.md

  - Code
  - Tracking version/update file
- - [Draft site](https://grav.changeprogramming.com/) for comment/update before launch
+ - The current [Draft site](https://deploy-preview-14--friendly-brahmagupta-ae0d10.netlify.app/) for comment/update before launch.
+   (At launch, remove this link and replace with the active website link)

 ### Resources/Technolgy